Thursday, 5 December 2013

 Explain the genre of your chosen research texts

-The genre of my chosen research texts are both action.
-The two texts are James Bond Casino Royale and Fast 5.
-The audience for these types of films are typically male.
+texts are James Bond Casino Royale and Fast 5.
+The audience for these types of

 The conventions films of this genre contain are: